Cornerstone-CICCC/w1d1-flowcharts-ManuelTB1/README.md

 - Add each flowchart to the answer section of this file as image.
 - Each exercise should be in a different commit.
 - If you want to make changes after your commit, you should create a new commit.
-- Be clear when adding comments to your commits.

 ## Exercise 1